carpentries/instructor-training/_episodes/18-management.md

 If you choose to settle the issue yourself, you should notify the workshop host of the issue in case s/he feels additional steps should be taken.

-No matter what you choose to do, please contact the Carpentries Code of Conduct Committee by emailing [coc@carpentries.org](mailto:coc@carpentries.org) or C. MacDonnell at [confidential@carpentries.org](mailto:confidential@carpentries.org) as soon as you can and let us know what happened so that we can follow-up with the workshop host and/or participants as needed.
+No matter what you choose to do, please contact the Carpentries Code of Conduct Committee by completing the [Code of Conduct Incident Report Form](https://docs.google.com/forms/d/e/1FAIpQLSdi0wbplgdydl_6rkVtBIVWbb9YNOHQP_XaANDClmVNu0zs-w/viewform) or C. MacDonnell at [confidential@carpentries.org](mailto:confidential@carpentries.org) as soon as you can and let us know what happened so that we can follow-up with the workshop host and/or participants as needed.